-All New Service Customers after and including the New Service Customer under study, that contribute to the need for the Network Upgrade are identified and their MW impact on the need for the Network Upgrade is determined.
-The MW impact will be based on the condition that causes the need for a Network Upgrade.
+All New Service Customers after and including the New Service Customer under study, that contribute to the need for the Network Upgrade are identified and their MW impact on the need

 - The first New Service Customer to cause the need for the Network Upgrade will in all cases have some cost allocation.
 The cost allocation for this New Service Customer will only consider the loading above the facility's capability. - Contingent to the contributing MW impact being greater than 5 MW AND greater than 1% of the applicable line rating, the contribution of an New Service Customer following the first New Service Customer to cause the need for the Network Upgrade is determined by the voltage level of the facility that it impacts: - For a transmission facility whose rated voltage level is below 500 kV, a New Service Customer will have some cost allocation if its Distribution Factor (DFAX) on the facility is greater than 5% OR if its MW impact on the facility's rating is greater than 5%. - For a transmission facility whose rated voltage level is 500 kV or above, a New Service Customer will have some cost allocation if its DFAX on the facility is greater than 10% OR if its MW impact on the facility's rating is greater than 5%. - For New Service Requests involving studies for Long Term Firm Transmission Service seeking to import power to PJM, or which otherwise have their source of power outside PJM, the New Service Customer will have some cost allocation towards upgrades associated with all PJM facilities, if its Distribution Factor (DFAX) on the facility is greater than 3% OR if its MW impact on the facility's rating is greater than 3%. - New Service Customers will be assigned costs in proportion to their contributing MW impacts.